 Pediatrics is moving away from an ICU default decision for patients on continuous-flow ventricular assist devices (VADs).
 Increasing numbers of young patients awaiting transplant are being transferred to the cardiac floor, or home.

 This trend is driven by the effort of specialists from more than 40 centers collaborating in the Advanced Cardiac Therapies Improving Outcomes Network (ACTION) to make the bridge to transplant more closely resemble “normal life.”
-The prevailing view is that patients are benefitting physically and psychologically, both before and after transplant.
+The prevailing view is that patients are benefiting physically and psychologically, both before and after transplant.

 In late 2019, David Bearl, M.D., medical director of the pediatric VAD program at Monroe Carell Jr. Children’s Hospital at Vanderbilt, and his team were able to send a two-year-old VAD patient to the cardiac care floor, where she could practice appropriate developmental tasks.
 They also discharged a teenage VAD patient for the first time, to return home and receive outpatient cardiac care.
 Both patients later received successful transplantation surgeries and rehabilitation therapy.